-Recognition and initial measurement
+(i) Recognition and initial measurement

-Financial assets and liabilities at fair value through profit or loss are recognised initially on the trade date at which the Company becomes party to the contractual provisions of the instrument.
+Financial instruments at fair value through profit or loss are recognised initially on the trade date, which is the date on which the Company becomes party to the contractual provisions of the instrument.
 Other financial assets and liabilities are recognised on the date they are originated.

-Financial assets and liabilities at fair value through profit or loss are measured initially at fair value, with transaction costs recognised in profit or loss.
-Financial assets and liabilities not at fair value through profit or loss are measured initially at fair value, plus transaction costs that are directly attributable to its acquisition or
+Financial instruments at fair value through profit or loss are measured initially at fair value, with transaction costs recognised in profit or loss.
+Financial instruments not at fair value through profit or loss are measured initially at fair value, plus transaction costs that are directly attributable to its acquisition or issue.